Optimize token usage to keep your costs down

 If you find yourself stuck in an error loop, a useful strategy is to prompt the AI to enhance error handling and implement detailed logging throughout the problematic area.
 The AI excels at inserting robust error logs, even at a granular level, such as between functions or key steps.
 These logs provide valuable feedback that the AI can use to better understand the root cause of the issue.
 The additional logging provides more precise information when the error occurs again.
 With this detailed feedback, the AI can make more accurate adjustments to fix the issue.

-Use the rollback feature to revert your project to a previous state without consuming tokens.
+Use the revert feature to revert your project to a previous state without consuming tokens.
 This is similar to an undo button that can take you back to any prior state of your project.
 This can save time and tokens if something goes wrong with your project.
 Keep in mind that there is no redo function though.
-Be sure you want to revert before using this feature because it is final: Bolt permanently removes all changes made after the rollback point.
+Be sure you want to revert before using this feature because it is final: Bolt permanently removes all changes made after the point you reverted to.

 Make sure the basics of your app are scaffolded before describing the details of more advanced functionality for your site.